How to add an Image Button in Android Jetpack Compose

 Jetpack compose provides modifiers for different purposes such as styling components, processing inputs, etc. In this blog post, let’s see how to make an Image Button using modifiers in Android Jetpack Compose.

-I already have a tutorial on how to add a button in Jetpack Compose.
+There is already a tutorial on how to add a button in Jetpack Compose.
 What we are going to do is to make the Image clickable.
 We use Modifier.clickable to accomplish the purpose.
 See the code snippet given below.

 Image(painter = painterResource(id = R.drawable.dog), contentDescription = null,